-In the hotel, our breakfast buffet offers an egg dish, sliced meats and cheeses, fresh fruit, yogurt, bread and cereals, pastries, coffee and teas, juices and water.
+In the hotel, the breakfast buffet offers an egg dish, sliced meats and cheeses, fresh fruit, yogurt, bread and cereals, pastries, coffee and teas, juices and water.

 Ride the vaporetto to a neighborhood up the Canal Grande for an expert-led visit of one of the seven major Scuole Grandi (great schools).
 These organizations combined religious and charitable functions for the laity and, unlike most other institutions in Venice, were not dominated by the aristocracy.
 Among the activities they organized, supervised, and supported were processions, festivities, aid to the poor, dowries for daughters of respectable families without means, burial of paupers, and supervision of hospitals.
 Some also developed into musical training grounds and commissioned famous artists to decorate their meeting rooms.
 Our expert will discuss the significance and artistry of the paintings and some of the famous members of the charity.
 You will also have time to explore on your own.